AmruthPillai/BeThriftyToday/README.md

 ## Things to Do

 - Ability to export income/expense transactions of a certain time period to CSV or XLSX.
+- Start development on Be Thrifty Today, the Web Version.

 ## License